 Having determined the error, if any, on the displayed temperature we then calibrate the density measurement by filling the cell with liquid density standards which have been calibrated using our hydrostatic weighing system.

 We aim to return laboratory density meters within 2 weeks of receipt.
 (UK mainland only).
 On-line meters will take longer.

-We can calibrate a wide range of density meters, both in our lab and on site.
+We can calibrate a wide range of density meters, both in our lab.
 Please contact us for more information.

 If a density meter can measure sample temperature, and almost all models can, then calibration of the temperature sensor is normally the first step before calibrating the density measurement.
 We would normally calibrate the sensor at the same temperature as we calibrate the density measurement, but can calibrate it at different temperatures if necessary.
 For meters which do not contain their own temperature controller, we do this by either placing the meter in an environmental chamber or passing thermostated water through the meter.